theupdateframework/specification/tuf-spec.md

-    11. Otherwise, if the current delegation is a non-terminating delegation, continue processing the next delegation, if any, by repeating the preorder depth-first search with DELEGATE as the current TARGET role.
+    11. Otherwise, if the current delegation is a non-terminating delegation, continue processing the next delegation, if any, by repeating the preorder depth-first search with DELEGATEE as the current TARGET role.
        Stop the search, and jump to step [[#fetch-target]]. as soon as a delegation returns a result.